COVID-19 Vaccination for Pregnant People

 If you’re receiving antenatal care through Western Health, get in touch with your midwife or doctor and ask for a COVID-19 vaccine referral slip.
 Your midwife or doctor can give the slip to you in-person at your appointment or they can send it to you via email.
 The referral slip gives you priority access to the COVID-19 vaccine.
-Simply present the referral slip at one of Western Health’s vaccination hubs and you’ll receive the vaccination then and there, no need to book a vaccination appointment.
+Simply present the referral slip at the Joan Kirner Women’s and Children’s Immunisation Service and you’ll receive the vaccination then and there, no need to book a vaccination appointment.
 Pregnant women who aren’t receiving antenatal care through Western Health can still get a priority appointment by phoning the Victorian Coronavirus Hotline on 1800 675 398.

 Other resources and information